ngoosojk/geomagnetic-storm-forecasting/README.md

 # Geomagnetic Storm Forecasting Using NASA OMNI Data with Machine Learning

-This project will involve developing a geomagnetic storm forecasting model using OMNI 2 space weather data from the NASA OMNIWEB website.
+This project will involve developing a geomagnetic storm forecasting model using NASA's OMNI 2 space weather data.

 The idea is to train a Long Short-Term Memory (LSTM) model to forecast geomagnetic storm parameters such as the planetary Kp index and the Dst Index.